loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 > If you look through all the test cases in the file [JavaScriptEngineTests.cs](https://github.com/loremipsumdonec/optimizely-cms-models/blob/master/posts/ssr_with_react_and_graphql/example/lorem_headless_tests/JavaScriptEngineTests.cs) and compare these with the test cases from the [previous post](https://github.com/loremipsumdonec/optimizely-cms-models/blob/master/posts/lets_investigate_server_side_rendering/example/lorem_headless/lorem_headless_tests/JavaScriptEngineTests.cs), you can see there is not major difference.

-### Support for asynchronous functions
+### Support for promises

-But since we will start using [GraphQL](https://graphql.org/), this will make the React application use asynchronous functions.
-We did not allow any async calls in the previous implementation, one of the reasons for this is to keep it _simple_.
-But now we have to support async calls.
+But since we will start using [GraphQL](https://graphql.org/), this will make the React application use promises.
+We did not allow these in the previous implementation, one of the reasons for this is to keep it _simple_.

 If we start with the code below and run it, we will only get the result `1,2` from the function.
 The value 3 comes later.
 But the application has already called and retrieved the value when it happens.